gupinguim/gupinguim/README.md

 - Microservices and Distributed Transactions arquitecture
 - Eventual Consistency
-- .Net 6 and Python
+- .Net 6 and Java 21+
 - CI/CD Workflows in GitHub Actions
-- Service Mesh with Istio and Amazon App Mesh
+- Service Mesh with Istio
+- Kafka or any Event related platform

 #### Reach me out through the links below